mdoklea/book-recommendation-service/README.md

 In folder `https://github.com/mdoklea/book-recommendation-service/tree/master/files` there are .csv files, both for uploading data and testing cases.

 By uploading/parsing the book files, whenever there is a new genre, I save it in db.
-GET saved books with endpoint:
+Find saved books with endpoint:
 ```
 GET METHOD:
 http://localhost:8080/api/books